CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 Access: `Storage` > `Acceptance logic`

 {{< alert icon="warning" >}}
-This feature only apply to ONLINE deals with Boost >= 2.1.0
+This feature only apply to ONLINE deals with Boost >= 2.1.0 or Curio
 {{< /alert >}}

 With Acceptance logic the miner can be configured to accept deals based on simple, combined or computed states of sectors in the sealing pipeline but also time of the day, Filecoin price, etc....